touseefshoonya/Random-forest/README.md

-understand basics of Random forest and with basic codes Here hyperparameter is used to improve accuracy but nothing great achieved firstly all the models tried with tuning:
+understand basics of Random forest and with basic codes Here hyperparameter is used to improve accuracy but nothing great achieved firstly all the models tried without tuning:

 ![Alt text](image.png)